MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-deployment.md

 > Remember to remove the key from `strings.xml` if you're configuring the deployment key in the build process*

 > [!NOTE]
-> The naming convention for `releaseStaging` is significant due to [this line](https://github.com/facebook/react-native/blob/e083f9a139b3f8c5552528f8f8018529ef3193b9/react.gradle#L79).
+> The naming convention for `releaseStaging` is significant because of [this line](https://github.com/facebook/react-native/blob/e083f9a139b3f8c5552528f8f8018529ef3193b9/react.gradle#L79).

 **For React Native v0.29 - v0.59**